wfailla/un-orchestrator/orchestrator/README_RUN.md

 By default, `ofc-server` starts in daemon mode.
 To avoid daemon mode, use the `-f` parameter.
-For a the full list of the supported parameters, type:
+For the full list of the supported parameters, type:

     $ ofc-server -h